 Recharge your battery well and try to understand the battery chemistry.
 That means, please use LiPo or NiMH battery according to the instructions.
 Also, don’t use a different type of charger while charging the battery.

 Don’t forget to turn on Low Voltage Detection mode while using LiPo batteries.
-And remember to check if your LiPo battery isn’t charging at all.
+Also, remember to check if your LiPo battery isn’t charging at all.

 Cause 4.
 Receiver Problem